msearle5/xygos/docs/attack.rst

 Attacking and Being Attacked
 ============================

-Attacking is simple in Angband.
+Attacking is simple in Xygos.
 If you move into a creature, you attack it.
-You can attack from a distance by firing a missile or by magical means (such as aiming a wand).
+You can attack from a distance by firing a missile or by other means (such as aiming a gadget).
 Creatures attack in the same way.
 If they move into you, they attack you.
-Some creatures can also cast spells from a distance, and others can use various breath weapons (such as fire) on you from a distance.
+Some creatures can also shoot at you from a distance, and others can use various breath weapons (such as fire) on you from a distance.

-Creatures in walls can not be attacked by wands or other magic attacks normally stopped by walls, nor can they be shot at with bows and arrows.
+Creatures in walls can not be attacked by devices or attack techniques normally stopped by walls, nor can they be shot at with guns.
 Tunnelling into the wall (using the "tunnel" or "alter" command) will allow you to attack any creature in the wall with your main weapon.
 This applies to creatures which "pass through" walls: if they "bore through" walls, the wall is no longer there, and the creature can be targeted normally.

 If you are wielding a weapon, the damage for the weapon is used when you hit a creature.
-Otherwise you get a single punch which does minimal damage.
+Otherwise you get a single punch which typically does minimal damage.
+(Wrestlers do learn to become effective in unarmed combat.
+They need to avoid heavy armor to get much of an advantage, though.)

-You may ``w``\ield one weapon for melee combat, and also one missile launcher (bow, crossbow or sling).
-You may also wear one amulet (around the one and only neck of the character), two rings (on the two "ring" fingers, i.e. the third finger of each hand: a magic ring does not function when worn on any other finger, nor may two be worn on the same finger), one light source, and a full set of armor - body armor, shield, helmet, gloves, boots and a cloak.
+You may ``w``\ield one weapon for melee combat, and also one missile launcher (handgun or rifle).
+You may also wear one light source, and a full set of armor - body armor, shield, helmet, gloves, boots and a cloak.
+Most characters can also wear arm, leg and brain ("chip") cyberware - though they must visit the Cyber Salon in town to add or remove it.
+(Androids, being 100% electronic already are the exception.)
 Any or all of these items may provide powers to the character in terms of bonuses to-hit, to-damage, to-armor class, or to other stats.

 Firing a missile (while wielding the appropriate launcher) is the only way to get the "full" power out of the missile.
-You may of course throw an arrow at a monster without shooting it, but you will find the effects will not be what you had hoped.
+You may of course throw an bullet at a monster without firing it, but you will find the effects will not be what you had hoped.

 Hits and misses are determined by ability to hit versus armor class.
 A hit